TomiOhl/angular-shop/README.md

 - 2 days before deadline: quick review of the course
 - 1 day before deadline: firebase auth, login, basic store component (list of items)
 - the final day: store component, details component with a comments section, buy feature, admin panel, designing everything and deploying to firebase

+Since I left this for the last minute the amount of time was the biggest obstacle.
+I did what I could.
+Another big barrier was the fact that it's not trivial to get a firebase document's auto-generated ID based on it's contents, and also that where clauses didn't want to work at first.

 ## Screenshots